datacarpentry/shell-genomics/lesson_shell_fasta.md

 We can perform many operations on the compressed file like we do on uncompressed files using "z" commands.
 We can view the file content using:

 ```
-$ zcat filename.gz | more
+$ zless filename.gz
-$ zcat filename.gz | less
+$ zmore filename.gz
 ```
 or combine them using [pipe](https://en.wikipedia.org/wiki/Pipeline_%28Unix%29)(|):

 ```
-$ zless filename.gz
+$ zcat filename.gz | more
-$ zmore filename.gz
+$ zcat filename.gz | less
 ```

-For any further analysis we might want to understand how the file is structured and to do so it is probably worth reading a bit of it.
-Can you identify how a single ncRNA is described?
+For any further analysis, we need to understand how the file is structured.
+We can take a peak at a bit of it.
+Can you identify how a single ncRNA is described using the example below?

 ```